autobar/AutoBarRpi/README.md

   This method simply sets the transmitter pin to LOW in order to stop sending the turn signal to the PiC32.
 This should not be necessary unless the Raspberry Pi somehow is interrupted before it is able to complete a call to the `turn` method.

+## Main
+The main function can be broken down into 2 sections: the initialization section and the main loop section.

+### Summary
+The main controller logic works by polling on the `/orders.json` URL of the Ruby on Rails application looking for a JSON object of the data that needs to be processed for an Order.
+This data includes the user who placed the Order, along with their drivers license number, and the list of up to 5 drinks that the user ordered.

+Once this data is acquired from the web application, it will ask the user to swipe their ID card on the actual Autobar device.
+This data from the drivers license is used to 1) verify that the user at the Autobar is the same user that submitted the drink Order and 2) that the user that submitted the Order is over the legal drinking age.

+### Initialization
+This is the section where the pin mapping is set up, the PumpController and MotorController are instantiated, the polling URL is specified, and the debug Boolean is set.
+This is only run one time during the `main` program's execution.

+### Main Loop
+This main loop is broken into two parts: one where only a simplified test version of the code is run and one where the web application is actually polled for live Order data.
+The test version is very simple and just makes the same drink 3 times on loop.
+The non-test version of the code performs all of the actions outlined above.

+## Off
+This short script simply signals for all of the devices to be turned off.
+No pumps or motors should be running after this script is finished.
+Note, however, that this pins values are hard-coded in, so it is not the best system.
+This script is run at system startup to initialize the pins before all hell breaks loose.